silaspe/maths/docs/group_theory.md

 By the way, the background color is black.

 It's the first idea that came to mind when I thought about how to display the underlying structure of a group that would be the same for all isomorphic groups.

+Also, this is the first time I've imported an image into my website.